Acceptance into the major is contingent on the approval of the Director.

 Deadline: Students can apply to the minor no later than the end of week 3 of their final semester at Cornell (usually in early February).

-Undergraduates interested in the academic study of religion are invited to apply for a minor in religious studies by taking five RELST courses (minimum of 15 credits) subject to the following conditions:
+Students interested in the academic study of religion are encouraged to apply for a Minor in Religious Studies by taking five courses (minimum of 15 credits) subject to the following conditions:

 Courses must be taken at Cornell or with an approved Cornell program, First-Year Writing Seminars cannot count towards the minor.